The Electric Kool-Aid Acid Test: Plot

 Wolfe chronicles the adventures of Ken Kesey and his group of followers.
 Kesey gathers a group of followers based on the allure of transcendence achievable through drugs, as well as his ability to captivate people.
 The group was labelled as the "Merry Pranksters" and participated in a drug-fueled lifestyle.
 The "Acid Tests" — parties centered around LSD (occasionally administered through Kool-Aid) and carried out with lights and noise intended to enhance the psychedelic experience — started at Kesey's house in the woods of La Honda, California.

 The Pranksters eventually leave the confines of Kesey's estate and travel across the country in a bus called Furthur.
 The bus is driven by Neal Cassady, who was the inspiration for the character Dean Moriarty in Jack Kerouac's 1957 novel On the Road.
 Throughout the journey, the individuals on the bus take acid frequently.
 As the Merry Pranksters gain popularity, Kesey's reputation develops as well.
 Towards the middle of the book, Kesey is idolized as the hero of a growing counterculture.
 Alongside this, Kesey forms friendships with groups like the Hells Angels, and crosses paths with icons of the Beat Generation.
 His growing popularity provides Kesey and the Pranksters opportunities to meet other significant members of the growing counterculture, including the Grateful Dead and Allen Ginsberg, and attempt to meet with Timothy Leary.
-The failed meeting with Leary marks a greater failure to unite the counterculture from East to West coasts.
+The failed meeting with Leary marks a greater failure to unite the counterculture from the East to the West coasts.
 This becomes one of the turning points in the book, indicating that the new generation of “hippies” had officially outpaced the old Beat Generation in style and philosophy.

 In an effort to broadcast their lifestyle, the Pranksters publicize their acid experiences giving rise to the term Acid Test.
 They describe the goal of these parties as the pursuit of "intersubjectivity," a state beyond an individual's ego.
 As the Acid Tests are catching on culturally, Kesey is arrested for possession of marijuana.
 In an effort to avoid jail, he flees to Mexico and is joined by the Pranksters.
 The Pranksters struggle in Mexico and are unable to obtain the same results from their acid trips.

 Kesey and some of the Pranksters return to the United States.
 At this point, Kesey becomes a full-blown pop culture icon as he appears on TV and radio shows, despite being wanted by the FBI.
 Eventually, he is located and arrested.
 Kesey is conditionally released as he convinces the judge that the next step of his movement is an "Acid Test Graduation," an event in which the Pranksters and other followers will attempt to achieve intersubjectivity without the use of mind-altering drugs.
 The planned graduation event falls flat after other San Francisco counterculture allies pull out at the last moment.
 Eventually, Kesey is given two sentences for two separate offenses.
-He is designated to a work camp to fulfill his sentence.
+He is assigned to a work camp to fulfill his sentence.
 He moves his wife and children to Oregon and begins serving his time in the forests of California.